gtgtcode/gtgtcode/README.md

 I'm currently working on open source projects, I want to help out the community while I'm in-between my own projects.

 ## 🌱 Learning
 I'm always learning new things!
-Currently, I'm learning about machine learning and data science.
-I'm also interested in learning more about blockchain technology and how it can be applied to different industries.
+Currently, I'm learning about more backend technologies.
+I'm also interested in experimenting more with different APIs.

 ## 💬 Ask Me About
-JavaScript
+* JavaScript
-React
+* React
-Node.js
+* Node.js
-MongoDB
+* MongoDB

 ## 📫 How to Reach Me
 Feel free to connect with me on LinkedIn or send me an email at glthomas526@gmail.com.